How to Write a Nonprofit Press Release | Step-by-Step Guide

 This is an awareness press release that is completely focused on the new website, what it will offer to the general public, and why it was created in the first place.
 In the last paragraph, they also make it apparent how people can volunteer, share their own stories, and make donations through the same website.
 Check the press release here.

 This can be the perfect example for you if you too have a piece of news to share.
-It can be the launch of a new website, the opening of a new unit at your shelter, an upcoming fundraiser, an impact report, the need for funds for an urgent rescue operation, or anything that sounds like news to you.
+It can be launching a new website, opening a new unit at your shelter, an upcoming fundraiser, an impact report, the need for funds for an urgent rescue operation, or anything that sounds like news to you.

 2. Albertsons Safeway